 Weapons other than guns are highly restricted.
 Sec.
 53-206 prohibits the carrying of dangerous weapons on the person.
 Such weapons include switchblades, long knives, brass knuckles, blackjacks and numerous other instruments within the statute’s broad language.
 Sec.
 29-38 further prohibits the possession of such weapons in motor vehicles.
 Similar to the firearms laws, there are exceptions in the statutes.

-For more information on Connecticut weapons laws, see the Law Libraries reference page on firearms laws.
+For more information on Connecticut weapons laws, watch our videos.